Vicchang/RayarkTutorial/PresentationWeek4.md

 	1. Unlimited light source.
 	2. Can have full controll of lights.
 	3. More reference to light cause more performance impact.
-	4. Object display is more real.
+	4. The display of objects is more real.
 	5. Can't render transparent objects.
 	6. Lack of support anti-aliasing.